StudyCircle Developer Guide

 * * user check the dashboard for nearby group assignment deadlines I know which tasks to prioritize

-* * university student set a reminder for all my project/submission deadlines and group meetings I know when all my deadlines are without having to check them.
+* * NUS student set a reminder for all my project/submission deadlines and group meetings I know when all my deadlines are without having to check them.

 * * user set profile photo for each contact I can quickly identify the person through face, if there are similar names